 Have a basic knowledge of some grammatical terms and underlying principles of Ancient Greek;

-Have basic abilities to translate Greek-to-English and English-to-Greek sentences;
+Demonstrate basic abilities to translate Greek-to-English and English-to-Greek words and phrases;

-Show basic abilities to identify and solve some problems with the appropriate tools in short translation passages in prose and verse from Ancient Greek authors.
+Show basic abilities to identify and solve some problems with the appropriate tools in short translation passages in prose and/or verse from Ancient Greek authors.